ammgws/gmailer_oauth/README.md

 # gmailer_oauth
-CLI app to send emails (including attachments) using GMail with OAuth.
+CLI app to send emails using GMail with OAuth.

+## Why?
+Security - your Gmail password is never used or saved on the system.

 ## Requirements
 Python 3.6+